nik0lcho/hair-salon-website/README.md

 Glamour look - Hair salon website

-how to populate the database
+steps to set up the project

 1) conncet to a database